Season 19 – Story 121

 JN-T and Grimwade wanted to decant cantankerous lesbian June Buckridge from The Killing of Sister George – an iconic role for Reid – directly into Earthshock, and she’s just perfect for such lines as: “Don’t call me ‘ma’am’ on the bridge,” “Seven hours they kept me waiting.
 Seven hours!
 I’m exhausted!” and, my favourite, “You’re beginning to bore me” (to the effete Ringway).
 Dear God, how I love Beryl Reid in this story.

-Fan critics have latterly seized upon plot holes and logic leaps, but I’m happy to gloss over them.
+Fan critics have quite rightly seized upon plot holes and logic leaps, but I’m happy to gloss over them.
 Earthshock is a career highpoint for JN-T, Saward and Grimwade.
-Besides a few model shots and one day’s quarry filming, everything was achieved in one studio at Television Centre over just six days.
+Apart from a few model shots and one day’s quarry filming, everything was achieved in one studio at Television Centre over just six days.
 Astonishing.

 Radio Times archive material